 - The Built-In Systems Warranty Plan covers heating, ductwork, air conditioning, plumbing (including whirlpools and sump pumps), electrical (including doorbells and smoke detectors), and garage door openers, starting at $32.99 per month.

-- Upgrading to the Complete Home Warranty Plan, starting at $39.99 per month, covers both appliances and systems, and also provides an extra benefit: Should you need to use your homeowners insurance, Cinch will reimburse you up to $500 toward meeting the deductible.
+- Upgrading to the Complete Home Warranty Plan, starting at $39.99 per month, provides coverage of both appliances and systems, and also provides an extra benefit: Should customers need to use their homeowners insurance, Cinch will reimburse up to $500 toward meeting the deductible.

-An unusual element of Cinch’s policies is that the policy provides protection against unknown pre-existing conditions, so if something breaks down as a result of an issue that occurred before you purchased the house, it’s covered.
+An unusual element of Cinch’s coverage is that the policies provide protection against unknown pre-existing conditions, so if something breaks down as a result of an issue that occurred before the house was purchased, it’s covered.

 Do I Need a Home Warranty?

-If you’re purchasing a relatively new home, especially if many of the systems and appliances are still under their original warranties, you may not need one.
+Someone who is purchasing a relatively new home, especially if many of the systems and appliances are still under their original warranties, may not need a home warranty.
 That said, new homes have complex systems that are often automated, which leaves a lot of places for things to go wrong.
-You may need a warranty just for peace of mind—if you’re stretching your budget to buy your dream home, you may not have a lot of extra resources and may find that a warranty helps you feel more secure.
-But there are some conditions under which a home warranty is a good idea.
+A warranty may be worth it just for peace of mind—a buyer who is stretching their budget to purchase their dream home may not have a lot of extra resources and may find that a warranty helps them feel more secure.
+But there are some conditions for which a home warranty is a good idea.

-Older homes have a lot going for them—charm, history, quirky details…ancient furnaces and aged water heaters and geriatric water-based heating systems.
-Many people purchase older homes in anticipation of modernizing the systems and keeping the charm, but there’s a huge risk factor in that plan, especially if several of those older systems give way before you’re ready to replace them.
+Older homes have a lot going for them—charm, history, quirky details…ancient furnaces, aged water heaters, and geriatric water-based heating systems.
+Many people purchase older homes in anticipation of modernizing the systems and keeping the charm, but there’s a huge risk factor in that plan, especially if several of those older systems give way before they can be replaced.

-A home warranty can protect against that and can help save a lot of money on repairs and replacements as you work your way through bringing the home up to snuff.
-Current owners of older homes may find that a warranty can be a great protection if several systems may be needing replacement at the same time (though it would be worth consulting your policy to understand limitations in coverage)—it can save money and buy time to plan while putting your mind at ease.
+A home warranty can protect against that and can help save a lot of money on repairs and replacements during the process of bringing the home up to snuff.
+Current owners of older homes may find that a warranty can be a great protection if there’s a possibility that several systems may need replacement at the same time (though it would be worth consulting the policy to understand limitations in coverage)—and having a warranty can save money and buy time to plan while providing some additional peace of mind.

 Home appliance and system replacements are expensive.
-Maybe you’re looking at the kitchen appliances and would like to upgrade but can’t afford the six-burner professional stove that you really want.
-As a homeowner, it makes sense to plan for improvements that you’d like to make.
-The problem with those plans is that one ill-timed problem can suck up your savings and prevent you from ever getting to the improvements you really want to make.
+Maybe the homeowner is considering upgrading their kitchen appliances but can’t afford the six-burner professional stove that they really want.
+As a homeowner, it makes sense to plan for improvements to make in the future.
+The problem with those plans is that one ill-timed problem can suck up a chunk of savings and delay getting to improvements.

-A home warranty can protect your savings and budgeting plans by covering the appliances you have now.
-When the dryer breaks down and needs replacement, the warranty can cover the cost instead of you having to dip into your carefully budgeted savings plan for the new stove.
+A home warranty can protect a homeowner’s savings and budgeting plans by covering the appliances they have now.
+When the dryer breaks down and needs replacement, the warranty can cover the cost so homeowners don’t have to dip into a carefully budgeted savings plan for the new stove.

 Inexperience With DIY Repairs

 Some new homeowners come on the scene with their tool belt already in place, ready to take on the challenges of refacing walls, replacing condenser coils, and draining their own water heaters.
 Others come in as complete strangers to the mysteries of home repair, especially those who haven’t lived in a single-family home before.
-YouTube has a lot of home repair videos, but if you’re completely unfamiliar with the territory, you may be (and should be!) skittish about opening up the back of your washer to check a drain.
-A home warranty can take the financial sting out of calling in a professional by limiting the cost of the repair to your service call fee, and it can prevent you from endangering yourself or your home while trying to save the cost of a contractor.
+YouTube has a lot of home repair videos, but someone who is completely unfamiliar with the territory may be skittish about opening up the back of a washer to check a drain.
+A home warranty can take the financial sting out of calling in a professional by limiting the cost of the repair to the service-call fee, and it can prevent homeowners from endangering themselves or their home while trying to save the cost of a contractor.

 Home Buying and Selling

-If the seller is also buying a new home, finances can be very tightly budgeted, especially if there’s a new mortgage to be paid or a bridge loan keeping the seller afloat.
-A catastrophic system failure while the house is on the market can be devastating, as the house can’t sell without the system, but paying for the replacement may be difficult or impossible.
+If the seller is also buying a new home, finances can be very tightly budgeted, especially if there’s a new mortgage to be paid.
+A catastrophic system failure while the house is on the market can be devastating, as the house can’t sell without the system, but paying for the replacement may be difficult or impossible for the seller.

 After the sale is made, a warranty protects the seller from demands that they cover a system failure that occurs in the first year after the sale.
 It can also make buyers feel secure that they won’t need to make such demands of the seller and can instead just make a claim on the warranty.

-Home warranties can provide great security and peace of mind, but they also come with potential pitfalls and exclusions, so it’s important to be clear on what your policy covers and how to use it.
-Before signing a contract, you’ll want to have clear and specific answers to these questions.
+Home warranties can provide great security and peace of mind, but they also come with potential pitfalls and exclusions, so it’s important for homeowners to be clear on what a policy covers and how to use it.
+Before signing a contract, it’s a good idea for customers to get clear and specific answers to these questions.